ververica/jupyter-vvp/DEVELOP.md

 In the notebook use `vvp-gateway` as hostname and `8080` as port.
 An example notebook can be found in the `work` folder.

+## Publishing

+The jupyter_vvp package is published to PyPi.
+The script `dev/script/publish.sh` will do everything required to publish the package.
+You will need to provide the PyPi username and password.
+See [VVP-2558](https://dataartisans.atlassian.net/browse/VVP-2558) for information on the account and whom to ask.
+In order to test the upload the TestPyPi index can be used, the command to upload is `twine upload --repository testpypi dist/*`.
+Note that there is a different password for the Test PyPi, the username is the same.